DETAILED ACTION

 comparing the second unique identifier of the new browser extension with the third unique identifier (BALDWIN [0037] "...
 The validation program 204 receives the first security value at 406 and, at 408, checks the first security value against the second security value … to obtain a check result."); and

-determining whether the second unique identifier of the new browser extension matches the third unique identifier (BALDWIN [0037] "...
+determining that the second unique identifier of the new browser extension matches the third unique identifier (BALDWIN [0037] "...
 The validation program 204 receives the first security value at 406 and, at 408, checks the first security value against the second security value … to obtain a check result.").

 Regarding claims 18 and 19: